 For years and years, the fashion industry has loved to tell you what trends you must follow and what items are a must-have for any closet.
 When it comes to sustainable fashion, this isn’t necessarily the case.
 All the matters to those involved in this industry is that fabrics and materials are sustainably sourced, free of chemicals, and manufactured in humane settings.
 Seems like a pretty simple task, right?

 We are seeing more and more of this trend as of late, but it is not to say it has been an easy battle.
-In order to help you make the switch to the world of eco-fashion, we thought it would be helpful to go over some of the main benefits of sustainably manufactured clothes, for both men and women.
+In order to help you make the switch to the world of eco-fashion, we thought it would be helpful to go over some of the main benefits of sustainably manufactured clothes.

 This seems like a no-brainer, but it is still important to discuss.
 Unfortunately, the fashion industry leaves behind an enormous environmental footprint, from the various chemicals and pesticides used to grow cotton to the toxic dyes.
 By choosing organic fibers or sustainable fabrics — such as bamboo or hemp — we can reduce our carbon footprint while also trimming the amount of chemicals you bring into your life.

 The Fair Trade Act has done a lot of wonderful things for the eco-fashion industry, namely for those working in the manufacturing plants.
 Under this Act, all clothes must be produced under safe working conditions (read: sweatshop free), which means that the company you are purchasing clothes from care about their employees as much as they do making a profit.